rezervemoney/gitbooks/competitor-analysis/rezerve-vs-microstrategy.md

 # Rezerve vs MicroStrategy

-This section compares Rezerve’s proposed ETH-reserve strategy with MicroStrategy’s established Bitcoin strategy.&#x20;
+This section compares Rezerve’s proposed ETH-reserve strategy with MicroStrategy’s established Bitcoin strategy.

 While both share the concept of concentrating treasury assets in a major cryptocurrency, the underlying execution, operational structure, and market dynamics are fundamentally different.
 RZR’s decentralized, DeFi-native nature offers a range of structural advantages that can address some of the vulnerabilities seen in MicroStrategy’s approach.